ruby-rdf/spira/README.md

  * Extensible types system
  * Easy to use multiple data sources
  * Easy to adapt models to existing data
+ * Open-world semantics
  * Objects are still RDF.rb-compatible enumerable objects
  * No need to put everything about an object into Spira
  * Easy to use a resource as multiple models

 ## Getting Started

-Spira is not yet ready, but if you want to play, by far the easiest way to work with Spira is to install it via Rubygems:
+The easiest way to work with Spira is to install it via Rubygems:

-    $ sudo gem install spira --pre
+    $ sudo gem install spira

-Downloads will be available on the github project page for the first release, as well as on Rubyforge.
+Downloads will be available on the github project page, as well as on Rubyforge.

 ## Defining Model Classes